Texas Court Records

 - Any other receivable income

-If the non-custodial parent's net monthly income is not more than $7,500, the court's schedule for the determination of child support is as follows:
+If the non-custodial parent's net monthly income is not more than $7,500, the court's schedule for the determination of child support may be as follows:

 - One child - 20% of net income